galaxyproject/training-material/topics/introduction/tutorials/data-manipulation-olympics/tutorial.md

 # Upload Data

 Before we can do any manipulation, we will need some data.
-Let's upload our table with olympics results now.
+Let's upload our table with Olympics results now.

 > ### {% icon hands_on %} Hands-on: Get data
 >